na-teag/editeur-AEF/README.md

 6. Remove the initial states of automate2 from automateFinal and replace them with the final states of automate1.

 ### Function concatener
+This function allows the user to interactively choose the second automate and do the concatenation operations on automates stored in a list.

 ## Product of two FAs
 The functions in this file create a new automate as the outcome of the product of two automates.
 This algorithme is an adapation of the one explain here: https://www.desmontils.net/emiage/Module209EMiage/c5/Ch5_10.htm (section 10.4)